-First puff smoke through the entrance or mesh floor and leave so it registers throughout the hive.
+First puff smoke through the entrance or mesh floor.
+Leave for a short time so it registers throughout the hive.
 After opening the hive, smoke gently to move the bees away from your area of work.

-If you are looking for the queen use as little smoke as possible, otherwise she will be running a couple of frames ahead of you all the time.
+If you are looking for the queen, use as little smoke as possible, otherwise she will be running a couple of frames ahead of you all the time.